Multimedia Story

 McCusker did not grow up going to museums.

-40 miles southeast of the Twin Cities along U.S. Route 52 lies the little town of Cannon Falls, Minnesota with a cozy population of around 3,000.
+Forty miles southeast of the Twin Cities along U.S. Route 52 lies the little town of Cannon Falls, Minnesota, with a cozy population of around 3,000.
 In her earliest years, Alisa grew up on a farm outside of town.
 The youngest of four kids and the daughter of high school sweethearts, she grew up in a working-class household where financial struggles were always lingering in the background.

 “It was really hard because my family kind of didn't understand what I was doing.
 I thought it was incredibly risky,” McCusker says.
 “They just didn't know what I would do with that in a real way.
-So yeah, like the family culture was that was hard.”
+So yeah, like the family culture was, that was hard.”

-Fading worries and a surplus of art, McCusker was ready to get to work and return to the core reason why she chose this path.
-For her, the joy comes from studying
+Fading worries and a surplus of art, McCusker was ready to get to work and return to the core reason

-the person that made it.
-These bundles of history and
+These bundles of history and identity give her a

-others’ experiences.
+human connecting with others’ experiences.

 The Aura of a Place